Working with Drawing Tools & Objects

 2.Set desired parameters

 3.Left mouse click on the template text located in the bottom right of the Properties dialog.
-Selecting save will open the Save window, in which you can enter a name for a new template or select an existing template to overwrite it.
+Selecting save will open the Save window, in which you can enter a name for a new template, select an existing template to overwrite it or could click Save as default to save your settings as the new default applied settings for that drawing object.

 If you wish to load a previously saved template, you can select the load option after left mouse clicking on the template text.